shaft101/resume2/index.md

 <img class="profile-picture" src="IMG_20190508_185847.jpg">

 Hi!
 I am a junior year undergrad from **National Institute of Techology, Surat**.
-Highly oriented, to-the-point individual who has an expireience of managing small to super big events, a team of more than 50 students, and mentoring directly a group of 20-24 highly motivated individuals in the field of Finance, Business Development and Entrepreneurship at my college level.
+Highly oriented, to-the-point individual who has an expireience of managing small to super big events, a team of more than 50 students, and mentoring directly a group of 20-24 highly motivated individuals in the field of Finance, Business Development and Entrepreneurship at college level.
 An avid reader following likes of **Salman Rushdie**, **Ayn Rand**, **Nassim Nicholas Taleb**.

 I was highly motivated by the works of **Albert Einstein** as a high school grad who taught me how imagination, perseverance and logic when combined can help mankind achieve great things.
-Since I have an ardent passion for the world of finance, I am a regular follower of Robert Shiller and Ray Dalio.
+Since I have an ardent passion for the world of finance, I am a regular follower of **Robert Shiller** and **Ray Dalio**.
 When I am not reading, programming or working, I love to travel.
 I love to connect to local people, know about their traditions and culture whenever I visit some place.
-Dream is to travel all around the world until I turn 30!
+My dream is to travel the world until I turn 30!

 This is my online resume.
 [GitHub](https://github.com/high-in-entropy/resume2)